 - A moisture barrier must be installed to protect the wall cavity for wet area installations.
 Nail or staple 15 lb roofing felt or 4 mil polyethylene sheeting to the studs… Any shelf, ledge or horizontal surface subjected to water exposure must have a slight downward slope for water runoff.
 These areas also require proper waterproofing. ~WonderBoard® Lite Backerboard / TDS266 3/29/2018

 Consult local building codes.
 Talk about passing the buck.
 In fact, they may even be vague on purpose.

 Which cement board do you think will sell better: Brand A (waterproofing unnecessary) or Brand B (waterproofing definitely required)?

 “If waterproofing is desired…”

-Whereas a three wall tub surround could possibly survive with no waterproofing, a shower with a bench and a half wall is almost certainly doomed to failure.
-Certainly, this is no time to be vague on whether cement board is waterproof.
+However, a shower with a bench and a half wall is almost certainly doomed to failure.
+Certainly, this is no time to be vague on whether the cement board is waterproof.

 How exactly does one go about waterproofing a shower, a tub alcove, or a wet area?
 In other words, how do you make cement board waterproof?

 Well, the very minimum would be to install a sheet of 4 mil plastic behind the cement backer board or Hardiebacker.